G Locus – Progressive Graying

 Progressive graying causes a dog’s eumelanin pigment color to fade over time.
-Black fades to gray or silver gray while brown fades to a beige, sandy reddish-cream shade.
+Black fades to gray or silver while brown fades to a sandy beige or reddish cream color.

 What is Progressive Graying?